When FSRA assumed the regulatory duties of FSCO and DICO, it inherited over 500 pieces of guidance issued by these legacy regulators.

 FSRA’s review of inherited guidance in 2019 reduced its total active guidance by 40 percent.
 FSRA assessed each piece of inherited guidance to determine if the content was:

 - Up-to-date and relevant to current market conditions

 - More suitable as general industry information on the sector page

-Inherited guidance that is relevant to current market conditions in the regulated sectors and protects the public interest can be found in the All Active Guidance table.
-The guidance will be transitioned to conform with FSRA’s Guidance Framework and visual identity standards.
-It will be issued a new guidance number and continue to be in force for the industry.
+Inherited guidance that remains relevant to current market conditions in the regulated sectors and reflects FSRA’s regulatory approach for protecting the public interest can be found as Active guidance in the Guidance table.

 Deactivated Inherited Guidance from FSCO and DICO